Code-Institute-Submissions/CI_Stream2Project/README.md

 Brief
 This website consists of 3 pages:
-1 current poverty rate featuring a line graph and pie graph.
+Page 1 Current funding - Current funding of schools Page 2 platform - poverty rate featuring a line graph and pie graph.
-2 platform
-3 plans for education
+Page 3 Proposal - plans for education.

 Technologies used
 The site is built with HTML5 ,CSS3,Javascript(DC.js,D3.js,Crossfilter.js) and Bootstrap